tiprankstipranks

 Trade Secrets - Risk 2

 A portion of our revenue is dependent on licensing our trademarks.
-The actions of our licensees or the loss of a significant licensee could diminish our brand integrity and adversely affect our revenue and results of operations.
+The actions of our licensees could diminish our brand integrity and adversely affect our revenue and results of operations.

 We license to others the rights to produce and market certain products that are sold under our trademarks.
 Although we retain significant control over our licensees' products and advertising, our licensees have operational and financial control over their businesses.
 If the quality, image, or distribution of our licensed products diminish, customer acceptance of and demand for our brands and products could decline.
 This could materially and adversely affect our business and results of operations.
-In fiscal year 2023, approximately 63% of our net royalties were derived from our top five licensed product lines.
-A decrease in customer demand for any of these product lines could have a material adverse effect on our results of operations and financial condition.
+A decrease in customer demand for any of these product lines could have an adverse effect on our results of operations and financial condition.
 Furthermore, if we are unable to engage an adequate replacement for a terminated licensee or to engage such a replacement for an extended period, our revenues and results of operations could be adversely affected.

 Cyber Security - Risk 1